affinidi/affinidi-tdk-dotnet/README.md

         // set the projectScopedToken as apiKey.
 Note that its using a Map/Dictionary.
 Key here is "authorization" config.AddApiKey("authorization", projectScopedToken);

-        // create an instance of ConfigurationApi (from AffinidiTdk.WalletsClient.Api) and pass the config in the constructor argument.
+        // create an instance of WalletApi (from AffinidiTdk.WalletsClient.Api) and pass the config in the constructor argument.
         WalletApi api = new WalletApi(config);

         // prepare the input data to create a wallet